 - The hostname or IP address of the email server or hosted destination

-As you follow the documentation, you will find links to Reference Guides that will help you determine some of the information required to complete the setup process.
+As you follow the documentation, you will find links to Configuration Guides that will help you determine some of the information required to complete the setup process.
 If the guides do not apply to your situation or you have additional questions, please open a request with Partner Success.

 The three-steps are described in more detail, individually, in the Getting Started section of the knowledge base.